Francis Wilkinson Pickens: Early life and career

 Pickens was born in Togadoo, St Paul's Parish, in Colleton County, South Carolina.
 His exact birth date varies depending on the source.
 Some give April 7, 1805; others give April 7, 1807.
 Pickens's gravestone uses the 1807 date.
 He was the son of former Gov. Andrew Pickens and a grandson of Gen. Andrew Pickens, an American Revolutionary soldier at the Battle of Cowpens and former U.S. Congressman.
 His mother was Susannah Smith Wilkinson.
 A cousin of his grandmother was South Carolina Senator John C. Calhoun.
 He was also a cousin of Floride Calhoun, Calhoun's wife and a niece of his grandfather.
 His son-in-law was Confederate General and U.S. Senator Matthew C. Butler, a son of congressman William Butler (1790-1850); grandson of congressman William Butler and a nephew of Senator Andrew Butler.

 Pickens was wealthy.
 According to the 1860 census, he owned $45,400 in real estate (the equivalent of approximately $1,247,000 today) and $244,206 in personal property (about $6,768,000 today).
 He also owned 276 slaves.
 Pickens was educated at Franklin College (now a part of the University of Georgia) in Athens, Georgia, and at South Carolina College in Columbia.
 He was admitted to the bar in 1829, the same year that he constructed "Edgewood," a mansion in Edgefield.
-He joined the Democratic Party and served in the South Carolina house of representatives from 1832–34, where he was an ardent supporter of nullification.
+He joined the Democratic Party and served in the South Carolina house of representatives from 1832 to 1834, where he was an ardent supporter of nullification.
 As chairman of a sub-committee, he submitted a report denying the right of Congress to exercise any control over the states.

 Pickens served in Congress as a representative from South Carolina from 1834 until 1843.
 He was a member of the South Carolina state senate from 1844 until 1846.
 He was offered the position of Minister to England by President James K. Polk, and the Minister to France by President John Tyler, but declined these diplomatic posts.
 He served as a delegate to the Nashville Convention in 1850.
 Twice a widower, he married Lucy Petway Holcombe (1832–1899) on April 26, 1856, and in 1859 she gave birth to Douschka Pickens.
-Under President James Buchanan, Pickens was Minister to Russia from 1858–1860, where he and his wife were befriended by Czar Alexander II.
+Under President James Buchanan, Pickens was Minister to Russia from 1858 to 1860, where he and his wife were befriended by Czar Alexander II.